atreyasha/spp-explainability/docs/develop.md

     3.  **contributions** -\> should add insights which are new and not commonly found in research so far

-2. Data sets

-    1.  **TODO** search for popular NLU datasets which have existing RNN models as (almost) SOTAs, possibly use ones that were already tested for eg. RTC or ones used in papers that may have semantic element

-    2.  **TODO** read more into these tasks and find one that has potential for interpretability -\> likely reduce task to binary case for easier processing (eg. entailment)

-3. Clean-code and documentation
+2. Clean-code and documentation

+    1.  **TODO** start testing SoPa on intent classification data sets to see baseline results

-    1.  **TODO** write proposal and manuscript with key research questions which can be answered
+    2.  **TODO** write proposal and manuscript with key research questions

-    2.  start populating repository with hooks, data downloads, documentation and models
+    3.  start populating repository with hooks, data downloads, documentation and models

-4. Interpretable neural architectures
+3. Interpretable neural architectures

     1. Soft patterns (SoPa)